rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 In this workshop we learned how to:

-- Use the Azure Machine Learning Services collection module to view scoring data from API calls
+- Use the `azureml.datacollector` module to collect data from scoring calls
 - Use Azure Storage to view the results